NT Feed In Tariff Information

 The Northern Territory’s Power And Water Corporation

 Electricity, water, and sewage disposal services in the Northern Territory are provided by the Territory Government owned corporation, Power And Water.
-It is run by very talented people who never confuse the three, so taking a shower in Darwin is not a shocking experience – but don’t forget check for crocs in the shower before you get in.
+It is run by very talented people who never confuse the three, so taking a shower in Darwin is not a shocking experience – but don’t forget to check for crocs before you get in.

-Jacana Energy is the largest electricity retailer in the NT, but there are now several others operating in the Territory.
+Jacana Energy is the largest electricity retailer in the NT, but now several others operate in the Territory.